csvsoundsystem/all-my-charts/README.md

 #### Why HighCharts?

-The aim of this library is to make it as easy as possible to create multi-series datetime charts.
+The aim of this library is to make it as easy as possible to create multi-series datetime and categorical charts.

 HighCharts has a [nicely documented API](http://api.highcharts.com/) and you get a lot of stuff for free like tooltips and a legend with clickable items that will show/hide your data series and resize your Y-scale.